-Should the ERTs assess information from the INDC submissions and compare it to the information reported in the BR?
+Should the ERTs assess information from the INDC submissions and compare it to the in the BR?

-- The ERT should only assess the information on the 2020 quantified economy-wide emission reduction target included by each Party in the BR; - The ERT should not refer to the INDC target or the progress made thereon unless the BR explicitly refers to the INDC target; - If a Party does include information in the BR on its INDC target, then the ERT can take note of this information in the context of the 2020 target without including any "encouragements" or "recommendations" with regard to the "INDC" target.
+- The ERT should only assess the information on the 2020 quantified economy-wide emission reduction target included by each Party in the BR; - The ERT should not refer to the INDC target or the progress made thereon unless the BR explicitly refers to the INDC target;

+Review challenge Suggested approach information reported • If a Party does include information in the BR on its INDC target, then the ERT can take note of this information in the context.

+ext of the 2020 target without including any "encouragements" or "recommendations" with regard to the "INDC" target.